A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 \paragraph{KL-SBM $\sbm^{KL}_{R_\alpha}[\mu]$ v.s.
 JS-SBM $\sbm^{JS}_{R_\alpha}[\mu]$} This observation suggests that JS-SBM is less sensitive to the boundary characteristics and particle quantity within the finite cluster.
 Additionally, the fact that JS-SBM values range between $0$ and $1$ facilitates direct comparison of SB across different clusters, making JS-SBM a more standardized metric.
 Consequently, the JS-SBM's consistent and straightforward behavior makes it more suitable for comparative analysis of SB between distinct clusters compared to KL-SBM.
 Given these insights, the subsequent focus will exclusively be on the JS-SBM.

 \paragraph{SBM of \textit{symmetry operators}} By an inspection of the four-fold rotational symmetry, $C_4$ was not broken at all by the cubic and spherical cutouts but it was broken by the spheroidal and rectangular cutouts.
-For the sphere and cube, we find that $\sbm_{C_4}=1/3 \sum_{i=1}^3 \sbm_{C_4^i}=1/3 \sum_{i=1}^3 \sbm_{R_{i\pi/2}}=0$, and so our operator SBM correctly returns zero as expected.
+For the sphere and cube, we find that

+so our operator SBM correctly returns zero as expected.
 We find that for the spheroid, $\sbm^{JS}_{C_4}\approx 0.33$ and for the rectangular solid cutout, $\sbm^{JS}_{C_4}\approx 0.29$.
 Thus, by the measure $\sbm^{JS}_{C_4}$, we may argue that for this example, the spheroid cutout breaks the symmetry approximately the same as, but slightly more strongly than, the rectangular solid cutout.